coderefinery/2020-10-20-online/hackmd-day1.md

 - I don't know if this is already scheduled, but it would be nice to have a few words on how to manage projects with large input/output files.
 Is is worth adding them to git?
 In case of binary in/output files, is git a good options?
   - hopefully we get the chance to comment on that. otherwise I would use git-annex or git LFS or https://dvc.org/ where the git repository tracks metadata but the data itself is stored somewhere else.
+      - 🙏

 - I'd suggest to be even more clear about when you're switching files/windows and verbalize which one you're in.
 I'm flipping back and forth between the video, the material, the live Q&A doc, and my own terminal so sometimes when I come back to the video I have no idea where the thing I'm looking at is located.

+- Feedback via HackMD was not optimal.
+When all where typing at the same time in basically the same place I could not even see my own cursor...
+Also would be good to adjust the width of the shared screen so that its possible to have zoom beside your own terminal locally.
+Like Radovan did.

 ---